ExpressenAB/exp-containership/README.md

 * Linux or OSX
 * boot2docker installed
 * node-starterapp/docker directory
+* A account on Expressens Saltmaster with ACL:s allowing to deploy.

 ## Installation

 Just add exp-containership to your ``devDependencies``.

 NOTE: make sure you don't use ``dependencies``, or else shrinkwrap will block the package from being installed.

 ## Configuration

 All configuration of exp-containership is done right inside your package.json.

 You will need a Dockerfile describing how to build your container.
 An example can be found in the node-starterapp repo.
+The exp-containership scripts will build the container using a git-archive dump of the HEAD revision.

+Important configuration is the helios_jobfile and the helios_deployment_group.

+* helios_jobfile should be a valid job configuration file for helios (according to https://github.com/spotify/helios/blob/master/docs/user_manual.md#using-a-helios-job-config-file)

 #### Define environments
 Add an "exp-containership" configuration to your package.json, describing your build: